infogrind/ezrss/README.md

 # Disclaimer

-- The script was developed previous to Ruby 1.9 and has not been tested with newer Ruby versions.
+- The script was developed prior to Ruby 1.9 and has not been tested with newer Ruby versions.
 - This is for illustration purposes only.
 Be aware of your local copyright laws before downloading or sharing any material on the internet.